paulmach/go.geo/README.md

 but tests showed that making a copy every time was significantly slower.
 So, **remember to explicitly Clone() your objects**.

-## Performance

-As this code is meant to act as a core library, performance is very important.
-There is a good set of benchmarks covering the core objects and efforts have been made to optimize them.
-To run:

-	go get github.com/paulmach/go.geo
-	go test github.com/paulmach/go.geo -bench .

-To benchmark the reducers run:

-	go get github.com/paulmach/go.geo/reducers
-	go test github.com/paulmach/go.geo/reducers -bench .

 ## Examples

 The [GoDoc Documentation](https://godoc.org/github.com/paulmach/go.geo) provides a very readable list